dm-coding/sic-extension/README.md

 =====================

 # Overview
 Search Verbatim (sic) is a browser extension which forces Google to use Verbatim searching and adds the plus ('+') sign to all search terms in DuckDuckGo.
+This is important now that virtually all common search engines use some sort of fuzzy pattern matching, the details of which are obscure, and kept hidden from users.

-Those are the only two I use regularly enough to know the operators for; I am happy to add more search engines - message me on GitHub with details of the search engine and how to enable verbatim mode.
+Google and DDG are the only two search engines I use regularly enough to know the operators for; I am happy to add more search engines - message me on GitHub with details of the search engine and how to enable verbatim mode.

 # Browser Support
 The extension was designed in Opera and works in both Chrome and Opera desktop editions.